White teacher interrupts anti-racism talk to argue, swear at Black presenter in front of students | CBC News

 "Here we have a white man cursing off a Black man who's presenting to a school.
 It's unacceptable.
 I don't know if he would do that to a white presenter.
 Maybe he would.
 But too often does this happen to us as people of colour."

-In a letter sent to parents, the school board described reaction of the staff member as "disconcerting and understandably upsetting."
+In a letter sent to parents, the school board described the staff member's reaction as "disconcerting and understandably upsetting."

 "Today's comments by the staff member were inappropriate, unprofessional, and most importantly, disrespectful towards our guest presenter," the letter stated.
 "It was wholly inappropriate for an exchange of this nature to take place during an assembly with students."

-A board spokesperson would not comment on whether this staff member is still teaching, or if he has been disciplined for his actions.
+A board spokesperson would not comment on whether the staff member is still teaching, or if he has been disciplined for his actions.

-Newton says the encounter was disheartening, but he also says it's motivating him to keep speaking out about racism.
+Newton called the encounter disheartening, but he also said it's motivating him to keep speaking out about racism.

 "My resolve to do this work has increased," Newton said.
 "It's reminded me of why it's important to do this work and have these conversations.
 There are people who have unconscious biases and don't even realize [it]."